supa2/Automaton/Automaton-Machine-class.md

 }
 ```

+The ATM_EXIT event of the old state is not fired when the state() method is used to change states.

 ### Machine & toggle( state_t state1, state_t state2 ) ###

 Toggles the machine's state, equivalent to the following if-else-statement: